-We are excited to be hosting our conference this year at the Plano Event Center in Plano, TX.
-We anticipate attendance will once again reach over 500+ enthusiastic IT professionals representing over 2,400+ technology companies in Dallas-Fort Worth and the surrounding area.
+We are excited to be hosting our conference again at the Plano Event Center in Plano, TX.
+We anticipate attendance will once again reach nearly 800 enthusiastic Technology professionals representing numerous technology companies in Dallas-Fort Worth and the surrounding area.

 This year you can expect to see: